-These differences are illustrated in the following examples where the same major third interval is fingered differently three times, corresponding to the three different types of shifts.
+These differences are illustrated in the following examples in which the same major third interval is fingered differently three times, corresponding to the three different types of shifts.

 Using the logic of the “Assisted Shift” terminology, we could have called these Scale/Arpeggio type shifts not only “Unassisted Shifts” but even “Overshifts” or “Penalised Shifts”.
 Why then would we want to use this type of “inefficient” shift, in which we move the hand so much more than is needed for the musical interval that we are playing?
 Obviously, this is because we are going to need the other notes of the new hand position, immediately after the shift, and it is in fact more efficient to do one bigger shift than several consecutive smaller shifts.
 So these shifts could actually be called “Thinking Ahead Shifts” or “Forward Planning Shifts” !!